ISIS targets the young, then the old in twin bombings

 Harethi said most of the victims he saw were women and children.
 At the hospital nearby treating the wounded, he saw mothers lying on the floor in grief.

 Baghdad's Karrada street, where the ice cream shop is located, is lined with popular restaurants and cafes.
-Young people and families usually fill the area at night, especially during the Muslim holy month of Ramadan when city streets typically become busy with social gatherings.
+Young people and families usually fill the area at night, especially during the Muslim holy month of Ramadan, when city streets typically become busy with social gatherings.

+Among those confirmed dead was a 12-year-old Australian girl, Zynab Al Harbiya, from Melbourne.

+Australian Foreign Minister Julie Bishop confirmed her death Wednesday, saying the young girl had been in Baghdad to visit her grandfather for Ramadan.

 Explosion 'rocked neighborhood'